IAM Quick Start

 Migrating Legacy Access Keys to Role + API Key

-It is currently not possible to migrate Access Keys, but you can reproduce an existing Access Key’s behavior by creating a Role with a specific policy.
+It is currently not possible to migrate Access Keys, but you can reproduce an existing Access Key’s behaviour by creating a Role with a specific policy.

 Unrestricted Access Keys